 With a background in business, Mrs Baird has a long association with New Hall, first through her sons William and Henry, both former New Hall Head Boys.
 Mrs Baird currently works on the boarding team in Magdalen House, where she has developed a broad range of activities for the boarders.
 Mrs Baird is a big lover of theatre and cinema and is looking forward to taking the Dennett girls to the West End.

-Miss Gibson, Assistant Head of Dennett House & Teacher of PE & Games
+Miss Southam, Assistant Head of Dennett House, Head of Athletics and Teacher of PE & Games

 Full BoardingFull Boarding

 Full Boarding at New Hall

 - Full Boarders live at School throughout the term, usually only going home at Half Term and during school holidays

 - During Optional Exeat Weekends, Full Boarders have the choice to stay in their boarding house or to make arrangements to stay with family, friends or guardians

 - Full Boarders have unrivalled access to the School’s facilities, seven days a week throughout term time

 - Full Boarders are able to participate in weekend trips and activities organised by their Heads of Boarding

 - The structure and routine of Full Boarding at New Hall means students settle very quickly to School life and as a result are well-placed to fulfil their potential across curricular and co-curricular endeavours